 If you're leading a Ramblers walk, use the Ramblers app.
 It will keep your walkers' data safe and help you build up a picture of your most popular walks in the Insight Hub.
 You can also ask new walkers for their contact details and encourage them to become members!

 For more information, see our guide How to take a register with the Ramblers app.

-This depends on the current government restrictions in your area.
+Yes, however this may depend on the current government restrictions in your area.
 Check the relevant website for the latest travel and transport advice where you live: England / Wales / Scotland.

-Appointing a Covid Officer is a requirement sportscotland has put in place for all sports restarting their activities.
+Yes, appointing a Covid Officer is a requirement sportscotland has put in place for all sports restarting their activities.
 The purpose of this role is to make sure your group implements Ramblers Restart guidance and adheres to Scottish Government and sportscotland guidelines.

 We suggest walk programme coordinators (with support from group chairs or committees) take on this role.
 If your group is keeping up to date with latest Scottish Government and Ramblers Scotland advice, you’re already doing the most important part of this role.

-Download the Ramblers Scotland Covid Officer role description.
+Download the Ramblers Scotland Covid Officer role description

 Send you name, role and group to firstname.lastname@example.org.
 Copy in your group chair or secretary and let us know your membership number if you have one.

 Alternatively, walk programme coordinators can also send a list of all the walk leaders in the group to record everyone in one go.